michealengland/micheal-dev-2/src/content/blog/stashing-your-code-with-a-description.md

 description: Saving code for later use with `git stash` is one of my favorite features of git.
 Here's how it works.
 pubDate: 'Jan 14 2020'
 heroImage: '/robot-turtle-on-book-island-960x480.jpeg'
+heroAlt: 'Robot turtle stashing books on an island.'
 ---

 # Using git stash